tzaeschke/phtree-cpp/README.md

 ### Build system & dependencies

-PH-Tree can be built with [Bazel](https://bazel.build) (primary build system) or with [cmake](https://cmake.org/) *3.14*.
+PH-tree can be built with [Bazel](https://bazel.build) (primary build system) or with [cmake](https://cmake.org/) *3.14*.
 All code is written in C++ targeting the C++17 standard.
-The code has been verified to compile on Linux with Clang 11 and GCC 9, and on Windows with Visual Studio 2019 (except benchmarks, which don't work with VS).
+The code has been verified to compile on Ubuntu Linux with Clang 14 and GCC 12, on Windows with Visual Studio 2022 (cmake only, and except benchmarks, which don't work with VS) and on MacOS with AppleClang 14 (bazel only).

 The PH-tree makes use of vectorization and CountTrailingZeros/CTZ/TZCNT, so suggested compilation options for clang/gcc are:
 ```